iksws/GnomeTurboNoteExtension/README.md

 IF not show icon on tray or up server check all confs links are corrects!

+***[TIPS]***
+if you use fedora
+You need install EOG package for show images
+You need have a last version  libre office the app use office-converter in image files

 ### IMPLEMENTS LIST ###

 **OK** = Implemented